James Sutton (racing driver): Porsche Carrera Cup Great Britain

 In February 2007, it was announced that Sutton will compete in the Porsche Carrera Cup GB series for the 2007 season, with the Redline Racing team, which took Richard Westbrook to the championship in 2004 and took Danny Watts to 10 wins out of the 20 races in 2006.

 On 25 August 2007, Sutton was interviewed by Muriel Gray for the BBC Radio 4 show, Saturday Live, describing how he has tried to come to terms with having been responsible for a road death.

 In October 2007, Sutton won the Porsche Carrera Cup GB championship in his debut season, making him the youngest driver to win the series.
 Having required only two sensible race finishes prior to the final weekend, Sutton was involved in a controversial penultimate race that opened the championship up to 3 drivers (himself, Steven Kane and Tim Harvey).
 Requiring only a 3rd-place finish, Sutton, having started 7th on the grid, managed to the secure a podium finish and with that the overall title.

 In November 2007, in an interview at the TOCA Awards ceremony, Sutton stated that an early retirement from motorsport had previously been contemplated at the end of the 2006 Formula Renault season.
 In an interview of the January 2008 edition of the 911 and Porsche World magazine, he stated that he chose to turn to sportscar racing when he was unable to raise the £400,000 needed to compete in F3.
 At this stage he had no definite 2008 plans.

 Sutton returned to the series in 2009, enjoying further success, and despite missing the first round of the championship, found himself challenging Harvey and Tim Bridgman for the title.
 A succession of double wins at Silverstone and Rockingham (boosted by non-finishes for both Tims in race 2 at Silverstone) left him 4 points behind Harvey and 4 ahead of Bridgman going into the final meeting at Brands Hatch.

-James went back to the Porsche Carrera Cup Championship in 2011 and following a hard fought season against his team mate, Michael Meadows, won for the second time.
+James went back to the Porsche Carrera Cup Championship in 2011 and following a hard-fought season against his teammate, Michael Meadows, won for the second time.
 Michael Meadows suffered a slow puncture in the last race at Brands Hatch which led to James Sutton securing his title.
 James is quoted saying "it was a very tough season and I consider this the biggest achievement of my career so far, based purely on the people I've had to compete against.
 To finally come away with the title feels fantastic.
 We had to work hard to make this year happen in the first place."